Financial planning, career development and investing information - Money-Zine.com

 • Job loss due to a disability

-• Your employer requests you transfer locations again
+• An employer requests the employee to transfer locations again

-• You lose your job / you're terminated (except in cases of misconduct)
+• Someone loses their job or is terminated (except in cases of misconduct)

 Tax deductible moving expenses include: